 Fines issued by EU Commission to Valve and others for geo-blocking

-In February 2021, the EU Commission fined Valve, owner of the online PC gaming platform “Steam”, and five other PC video game publishers € 7.8 million in total for breaching EU antitrust rules due to geo-blocking practices (see here).
+In February 2021, the EU Commission fined Valve, owner of the online PC gaming platform “Steam”, and five other PC video game publishers € 7.8 million in total for breaching EU antitrust rules due to geo-blocking practices (see 20 January 2021 press release).
 Valve alone was fined over €1.6 million.

 The Commission found that Valve and the PC video game publishers restricted cross-border sales of certain PC video games on the basis of the geographic location of users within the European Economic Area (EEA).
 Allegedly, they prevented consumers from activating and playing PC video games that they bought in certain EU countries in certain other EU countries, thus restricting cross-border sales.
 This enforcement action demonstrates that compliance with geo-blocking rules is of major importance and one of the topics that could always attract the attention of regulators (particularly the EU Commission).

 While this enforcement action was based on general principles of EU competition law, the EU Commission was also active regarding the EU’s specific anti-geo-blocking provisions in the Geo‑Blocking Regulation (Regulation (EU) 2018/302).
 The EU legislated to end the practice of geo-blocking in the EU market as part of its Digital Single Market Strategy.

 The EU Commission has also published its first review of that Regulation, which had entered into force in December 2018 (see “Commission publishes its short-term review of the Geo-blocking Regulation”).
 The report analyzed the effects of the implementation of the Geo‑Blocking Regulation, noting in particular that geo-blocking measures, i.e., preventing users from accessing websites cross-border, have decreased significantly.
 This also resulted in an increase of cross‑border purchases.